A Beautiful Lie (song): Music video

 According to EMI Japan, the video for "A Beautiful Lie" was going to be shot in both Alaska and the North Pole.
 Jared Leto then moved the video to Greenland and Iceland.
 The video for "A Beautiful Lie" was shot in August 2007 in Greenland.
-Jared has said that the video will be environmentally safe and for every download of the video, it will go to an environmental charity.
-Jared Leto has said on an over-the-phone interview with 99X in Atlanta that the video will be like a short film and a documentary.
+Jared said that the video will be environmentally safe and for every download of the video, it will go to an environmental charity.
+Jared Leto said on an over-the-phone interview with 99X in Atlanta that the video would be like a short film and a documentary.

 On 28 January it was aired through MySpace and on MTV.
 The video shows the importance of global warming.
 The video was directed by Angakok Panipaq (a pseudonym for Leto based on a character from the Inuit children's book Spirits in the Snowhouse: The Inuit Angakok).
 The video features hidden frames of coal emissions into the environment, dead animals and a cemetery of white crosses.
-A link for the global warming support website abeautifullie.org (now defunct) is given at the end of the video.
+A link for the global warming support website abeautifullie.org is given at the end of the video.

-The music video has been shown through Rock Sound Magazine's website and MySpaceTV.
+The music video was shown through Rock Sound Magazine's website and MySpaceTV.

 The video is a montage of images of the Greenland environment interwoven with scenes of the band playing on the edge of an iceberg.